physcripting/physcripting.github.io/_posts/biophysics/2024-12-20-in-silico-chapter-14.md

 * Downloading the latest GROMACS source code
 * Configuring, compiling, and installing GROMACS

+GROMACS can be install conda environment using miniconda or directly.
+We will look installation directly.
+Instrction for installing in conda environment is discuss at section **14.4.3 Installing GROMACS on SIU BigDwag**.
+Similar approach for installing gromacs in conda environment using miniconda.

+We will install specific version, GROMACS  2022.6, for additional instruction, refer at  <a href="https://manual.gromacs.org/2022.6/install-guide/index.html" target="_blank"> GROMACS Installation Guide</a>.
+Check the gcc version , recommend to have latest verions of gcc
+* `gcc --version`

+Check that we have CMake version 3.16.3 or later, using
+* `cmake --version`
+If you don't have cmake, install using
+* `sudo apt install cmake`
+Follow the sequence of commands to install GROMACS version 2022.6
+* `tar xfz gromacs-2022.6.tar.gz`
+* `cd gromacs-2022.6`
+* `mkdir build`
+* `cd build`
+* `cmake .. -DGMX_BUILD_OWN_FFTW=ON -DREGRESSIONTEST_DOWNLOAD=ON` - download and build prerequisite FFT library FFT library  followed by GROMACS.
+If you alrady have FFTW installed, you can remove that argument. include `-DCMAKE_INSTALL_PREFIX=xxx` to install GROMACS to a non-stardard location (default `/usr/local/gromacs`)
+* `make`
+* `make check`
+* `sudo make install`
+* `source /usr/local/gromacs/bin/GMXRC`
+* `gmx --help`- This will show installed gromacs version like `GROMACS -gmx, 2022.6` if everything went well.

+Now gromacs is ready for MD siumlation.
 ## 14.4 Configuration Account in HPC

 ### 14.4.1 Requesting Account in SIU BigDawg